Zero-based numbering: Other fields

 Robert Crumb's drawings for the first issue of Zap Comix were stolen, so he drew a whole new issue, which was published as issue 1.
 Later he re-inked his photocopies of the stolen artwork and published it as issue 0.

 The Brussels ring road in Belgium is numbered R0.
 It was built after the ring road around Antwerp, but Brussels (being the capital city) was deemed deserving of a more basic number.
 Similarly the (unfinished) orbital motorway around Budapest in Hungary is called M0.

 Zero is sometimes used in street addresses, especially in schemes where even numbers are one side of the street and odd numbers on the other.
 A case in point is Christ Church on Harvard Square, whose address is 0 Garden Street.

 Formerly in Formula One, when a defending world champion did not compete in the following season, the number 1 was not assigned to any driver, but one driver of the world champion team would carry the number 0, and the other, number 2.
 This did happen both in 1993 and 1994 with Damon Hill carrying the number 0 in both seasons, as defending champion Nigel Mansell quit after 1992, and defending champion Alain Prost quit after 1993.
 However, in 2014 the series moved to drivers carrying career-long personalised numbers, instead of team-allocated numbers, other than the defending champion still having the option to carry number 1.
 Therefore 0 is no longer used in this scenario.
-It is not clear if it is available as a driver’s chosen number, or whether they must be between 2 and 99, but it has not been used to date under this system.
+It is not clear if it is available as a driver's chosen number, or whether they must be between 2 and 99, but it has not been used to date under this system.

+Some team sports allow 0 to be chosen as a player's uniform number (in addition to the typical range of 1-99).
+The NFL voted to allow this from 2023 onwards.

 A chronological prequel of a series may be numbered as 0, such as Ring 0: Birthday or Zork Zero.

 The Swiss Federal Railways number certain classes of rolling stock from zero, for example, Re 460 000 to 118.

 In the realm of fiction, Isaac Asimov eventually added a Zeroth Law to his Three Laws of Robotics, essentially making them four laws.

 A standard roulette wheel contains the number 0 as well as 1-36.
-It appears in green, so is classed as neither a “red” nor “black” number for betting purposes.
+It appears in green, so is classed as neither a "red" nor "black" number for betting purposes.
 The card game Uno has number cards running from 0 to 9 along with special cards, within each coloured suit.

+The Four Essential Freedoms of Free Software are numbered starting from zero.
+This is for historical reasons: the list originally had only three freedoms, and when the fourth was added it was placed in the zeroth position as it was considered more basic.